-One of the most memorable games in the Forgotten Realms universe, if only for the box art.
-The Lords of Waterdeep hire a team of adventurers to combat the foes beneath the city, and the party is trapped beneath the ground by the actions of the eponymous Beholder.
+One of the most memorable games in the Forgotten Realms universe, if only for the box art, is Eye of the Beholder.
+In this D&D video game, the Lords of Waterdeep hire a team of adventurers to combat the foes beneath the city, and the party is trapped beneath the ground by the actions of the eponymous Beholder.
 The group must fight dwarves, drow, and eventually the Beholder himself.

 Eye of the Beholder, like most games of the era, featured first-person dungeon exploration and point and click combat.
 The series was very well known for allowing players to recruit new party member and allowing them to increase their party size by taking the right actions.
 A definite hit of a game, it was a great chance to play around with some of the tropes of the Forgotten Realms.

 Famous for being the first massively multiplayer game to display graphics, the game was actually co-developed with America Online.
 The game was actually developed to be similar to most of the Gold Box games, with additional online functionality.
 The game became a free part of America Online’s service, and was eventually canceled due to changes by the provider.
 Best known for providing inspiration to the next iteration in the series.

 Not so much a game as a development kit.
 Came from the split between SSI and TSR, the game gave players the tools to make their own adventures.
 Around 700 different games were made with the tools, most of which were made with fairly extensive hacks.
 Probably one of the major reasons that some later D&D games came with such heavy mod tools.